Arkee Whitlock

-Arkee Whitlock (born May 10, 1984) is a professional American and Canadian football running back who is currently a free agent.
-He most recently played for the Edmonton Eskimos of the Canadian Football League.
+Arkee Whitlock (born May 10, 1984) is an American former professional football running back who played for the Edmonton Eskimos of the Canadian Football League.
 He was signed by the Minnesota Vikings as an undrafted free agent in 2007.
 He played college football with the Southern Illinois Salukis, where he finished the 2007 season third in voting for the Walter Payton Award.

-Whitlock has also been a member of the San Francisco 49ers.
+Whitlock was also a member of the San Francisco 49ers.

 Professional career

-He was signed as an undrafted free agent following the 2007 NFL Draft by the Minnesota Vikings, and was subsequently cut during training camp.
+He was signed as an undrafted free agent following the 2007 NFL draft by the Minnesota Vikings, and was subsequently cut during training camp.
 Whitlock briefly signed with the San Francisco 49ers, and was able to see playing time during the preseason.
 After he was waived by the 49ers, he again signed with the Vikings, where he was allocated to their practice squad.

 Whitlock was signed by the Edmonton Eskimos on April 23, 2009.
 He was released on July 31, 2011.